-Investor profile

-Private and Institutional Investors.

-APPENDIX N° 3 CARNEGIE INVESTMEN T FUND - Nordic Equity Fund Screened Investment objective and policy The objective of the Sub-Fund is to achieve long-term capital growth by investing in listed small, mid and large cap equities in Sweden, Norway, Denmark and Finland while applying an exclusion strategy.
+CARNEGIE INVESTMENT FUND - Nordic Equity Fund Screened

+The objective of the Sub-Fund is to achieve long-term capital growth by investing in listed small, mid and large cap equities in Sweden, Norway, Denmark and Finland while applying an exclusion strategy.

 The Sub-Fund's investment principles are to create excess return via active management through a stock selection which is based on fundamental bottom up analysis and a thorough understanding of the business model and the thematic and strategic position of the underlying investments.

 The Sub-Fund will strive to have a relatively concentrated portfolio of 30-50 single equities.

+The following exclusion criterions will apply for the Sub-Fund:

+- i.
+The investments follow the UN Global Compact's guidelines for responsible investments.

+- ii.
+Investments are screened to avoid investments in companies that have more than 5% of their revenue in the following sectors:

+- a) Alcohol

+- b) Tobacco

+- c) Gambling

+- d) Weapons

-The following exclusion criterions will apply for the Sub- Fund: i.
-The investments follow the UN Global Compact's guidelines for responsible investments. ii.
-Investments are screened to avoid investments in companies that have more than 5% of their revenue in the following sectors: a) Alcohol b) Tobacco c) Gambling d) Weapons e) Adult entertainment f) Fossil fuels The screening of the underlying equities will be performed by the Investment Manager using ISS ESG, the responsible investment arm of Institutional Shareholder Services Inc., with which the Investment Manager has entered into an agreement with.
+- e) Adult entertainment

+- f) Fossil fuels

+The screening of the underlying equities will be performed by the Investment Manager using ISS ESG, the responsible investment arm of Institutional Shareholder Services Inc., with which the Investment Manager has entered into an agreement with.
 The above criteria will therefore be based on ISS ESG's current recommendation for the individual equities that is invested in.
-Upon changes of the recommendation by ISS ESG, the Investment Manager has up to 10 working days to adjust the portfolio.
+Upon changes of the recommendation by ISS ESG, the Investment Manager has up to ten (10) working days to adjust the portfolio.

 The Sub-Fund does not promote environmental and/or social characteristics.

+The remaining part of the portfolio may be invested in cash or money market instruments for investment purposes.

-The Sub-Fund may also hold ancillary liquid assets such as cash, deposits and money market instruments within the limits prescribed by the 2010 Law.
+The Sub-Fund may hold up to 20% of its net assets in ancillary liquid assets (deposits at sight).

-the cur rency risk using for ward forei ibility to hedge gn exchange he 2010 Law.

-ending where nt purposes.

-e Investme id at: www.c er's exclusion
+Under exceptionally unfavourable market conditions and if justified in the interest of the investors, the Sub-Fund may temporarily invest up to 100% of its net assets in cash and deposits at sight (such as cash held in current accounts).

-Exposure to securities lending The Sub-Fund may enter into securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
+Classes of shares Class 1 D, 2D and 3I) out the charact Classes of shares Class 1D, 2D and 3D Reference currency A maximum of 75% of the net assets of the Sub-Fund will be subject to securities lending transactions.
+Swedish Krona (SEK). transact ions amount of exposure that its to 50% of the net asse ets.
+Exposure to securities lending The Sub-Fund may enter into securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus). found at Information on the Investment Manager's exclusion strategy can be found at: www.carnegie.dk The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities. portfolio The Sub-Fund may use securities lending where appropriate for efficient portfolio management purposes. risk usi foreign exchar e the currency hin the limits

-The expected level of exposure that can be subject to securities lending transactions amounts to 50% of the net assets.

-- of the net as ies lending t Sub-Fund will

-Reference currency Swedish Krona (SEł <).

-Classes of shares Class 1D), 2D and 3I C

-The belo Class. w table sets out the cha racteristics of each Share

-Class Ref.
-Initial Туре Investor

-Currency Subscript Price ion type

-1D SEK SEK 100 Distr.
-Retail

-2D SEK SEK 100 Distr.
-Institutional

-3D SEK SEK 100 D Distr.
-Institutional

-Valuation Date Each banking day in Luxembourg

-Cut-off time for subscriptions/redemptions/conversions Before 3 Valuatio xembourg tir ne on the a pplicable

-Launch Date ny other dat e determine ed by the

-Minimum initial subscription amount and minimum holding Board of Directors Class Min. initial subscription amount Min. subsequent subscription amount